jarlold/CSG/README.md

 framework and maybe save a weekend or so of work for someone who may be interested in this.
 For this reason only two models have been included (to show the general format).

-There's really two reasons why not all the models are here:
+There's a few reasons why not all the models are here:
 - Some models pre-date the framework, and were just single-file Python scripts.
 - Others were omitted as my partner wanted to use them for a university project, but did not want to be accused of plagiarism.
-This seems entirely reasonable to me, and we agreed there would be no problem in uploading them after he completed his project, and that the project would fall under the GPLv2.
+This seems entirely reasonable to me, and we agreed there would be no problem in uploading them after he completed his project, and that the implementations would fall under the GPLv2.
 - I did a lot of work very drunk, and would rather clean it and comment it before sharing.

 ### Papers